Fun Things to do at Easter in Sydney 2024

 Where: 122 Lang Road, Moore Park

-Stave off hunger with a bunch of great food trucks, including Brisket Boys and Yee Haw Chicken.
+Younger children will love meeting the farm animals, ponies, and alpacas.
+Refuel with delicious treats from a variety of food trucks, including Brisket Boys and Yee Haw Chicken.

 Where: Fairfield Showground, 443 Smithfield Road, Prairiewood

-Cost: $2 per person entry, ride passes for $27.50 if purchased online or $35 on the day
+Cost: $2 per person entry, $30 unlimited ride passes available

 West Ryde Easter Celebrations